Our Organization & Movement to End Hunger

 The effort to end hunger must involve short-term strategies to end immediate suffering as well as long-term strategies to decrease poverty and increase food production capacity.
 The food we provide is best utilized when it leverages other sustainable development initiatives such as school feeding programs, food for work programs, and HIV/AIDS treatment programs because addressing hunger in a developing country can provide huge benefits in addressing other major issues.

 By supporting school feeding programs we are also helping the local farmer/food provider.
 Economically, these school programs have a limited amount of money to buy food, whether locally or elsewhere.
 When the school program does not have to spend its food money on this basic nutrition, it can spend what money it has to buy additional food from local farmers.
 This will further increase the nutritional intake of the students, as well as provide additional income to the local farmer.

 Rise Against Hunger is growing the movement by creating educated advocates and volunteers for the poor that are mobilizing even more resources toward these proven poverty solutions.
 This is accomplished while also building up local, in-country meal packaging to help local farmers and improve food security and disaster preparedness.

-Rise Against Hunger asks meal packaging participants to donate $0.29 cents per meal they package.
+Rise Against Hunger asks meal packaging participants to donate the cost per meal they package.
 These funds are used to acquire the ingredients as well as pay staffing and support costs to make it possible for us to bring this event to you.
 Supplies are purchased on the general commodities markets, and we get reduced rates on most of our ingredients.

 On the back of each meal bag is an easy-to-understand graphic illustration demonstrating the cooking process.
 Preparing the meals is simple.
 See packaging here.